sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - query-group.md

   - To meet the LLM's token limit for input, Sensible splits the document into equal-sized, overlapping chunks.
   - Sensible scores each chunk by its similarity to either the concatenated Description parameters for the queries in the group, or by the `chunkScoringText` parameter.
 Sensible scores each chunk using the OpenAPI Embeddings API.
   - Sensible selects a number of the top-scoring chunks and combines them into "context".
 The chunks can be non-consecutive in the document.
 Sensible deduplicates overlapping text in consecutive chunks.
 If you set chunk-related parameters that cause the context to exceed the LLM's token limit, Sensible automatically reduces the chunk count until the context meets the token limit.
   - Sensible creates a full prompt for the LLM (as determined by the LLM Engine parameter) that includes the chunks, page hinting data, and your Description parameters.
-For more information about the full prompt, see [Advanced prompt configuration](doc:prompt).
+For more information about the full prompt, see [Advanced LLM prompt configuration](doc:prompt).

 - For an overview of how this method works when `"searchBySummarization": true`, see the following steps.
   1. Sensible prompts an LLM (GPT-4o mini) to summarize each page in the document.
 Sensible ignores the Chunk Scoring Text parameter.